Maystra/fastapi-nextjs-template/README.md

 FRONTEND_URL=http://localhost:3000
 ```

-- Frontend:
+- Create .env file in /frontend folder:

 ```
 NEXT_PUBLIC_BACKEND_URL=http://localhost:8000
 ```
 3. Configure domains (for backend and frontend) in docker compose files.
 You will also need to add entry in your DNS to link domain to your remote server.

-3. Build and start the Docker Compose containers:
+4. Build and start the Docker Compose containers:

 -Prod stand:
 ```
 docker compose up -f docker-compose.yml -d